zooniverse/Front-End-Assets/README.md

 ### /src/scripts/lib/zooniverse

-This is a **separate repo** shared across all project front-ends.
+This is a Git submodule shared across all project front-ends.
 Don't make any project-specific changes here.
-If you do need to make changes, make sure you push the back to the origin.
+If you do need to make changes, make sure you push the back to the origin before you and update and commit the parent's repo.

 Modules in the library are available under the `zooniverse` root.

-TODO: Make this a Git submodule

 ### /assets.json